agent-first websites

 Audit-green in 14 days, or full refund.
 Written into the contract.

-On day 14 I run a public audit: Lighthouse 95+ on mobile, the concierge correctly answering 20 pre-agreed questions you wrote, the lead handoff firing into your inbox, and a sub-1-second load on a Maltese 4G connection.
-If any of those four miss, you get a full refund and you keep the repo.
+On day 14 I run four checks in front of you: the page loads in under a second on a phone, the concierge correctly answers 20 questions you wrote, the lead handoff lands in your inbox, and any product or answer is reachable in under 90 seconds.
+If any of those four miss, you get a full refund and you keep the site.
 No clawback, no "but-actuallys", no kept deposits.
 The contract says it in one paragraph.

 I won't promise leads — that depends on your traffic, prices, market.
 I'll promise the machine works.
 If the machine works and the leads don't come, I'll spend a free hour with you diagnosing why, and point you to whoever should fix it (usually a paid-ads operator, not me).